 The City of Citrus Heights is committed to providing high quality, economical, responsive city services to our community.
-This page outlines a variety of development incentives that are available at a local, regional and state level.
+This page outlines various development incentives available at a local, regional, and state level.

 Project Coordination Team: a multi-disciplinary team to assist development projects with issues or questions related to the plan check and permitting process.
 Team members include representatives from city departments and partner agencies that are involved in development applications.
 Contact Economic Development for further assistance.

 Project Assistance: The city's Economic Development Division is available to assist with development at any stage of the process.
 Services include business resources, single point-of-contact, site selection assistance and fee estimates.
-Please call (916) 727-4745 or email firstname.lastname@example.org for assistance.
+Please call (916) 727-4745 or email Meghan Huber for assistance.

 Please note that citywide programs may be subject to specific state and local requirements.

 Grow Sacramento Fund is a partnership between SMUD, City of Sacramento, Sacramento County and the National Development Council (NDC).
 Small businesses can obtain loan financing to grow their business through this program.